datastaxdevs/workshop-nosqlbench/README.md

     keyspace=${ASTRA_DB_KEYSPACE_NAME}
 ```

-do you notice that the output is identical down to the actual values used
+do you notice that the output of this second run is identical to the first,
-in the `INSERT`s and `DELETE`s?
+down to the actual values used in the `INSERT`s and `DELETE`s?
 Indeed an important goal for any benchmark is its _reproducibility_:
 here, among other
 consequences, this means that the operations (their sequence and contents alike)